CSTPP1

-C11orf49 is a protein coding gene that in humans encodes for the C11orf49 protein.
-It is heavily expressed in brain tissue and peripheral blood mononuclear cells, with the latter being an important component of the immune system.
-It is predicted that the C11orf49 protein acts as a kinase, and has been shown to interact with HTT (determining protein for Huntington's disease) and APOE2 (risk protein for Alzheimer's).
+Centriolar satellite-associated tubulin polyglutamylase complex regulator 1 is a protein that in humans is encoded by the gene CSTPP1 (previously C11orf49).
+Recent research suggests that it is involved in cytoskeleton organization indirectly by regulating the assembly and stability of a related protein complex called the tubulin polyglutamylase complex.

 Gene

 Aliases

 Common aliases are UPF0705, FLJ22210, and MGC4707.

 Location

 C11orf49 is found at locus p11.2 on human chromosome 11, with a plus strand orientation.
 The gene is 224,830 bp long including introns, and spans from position 46,936,806 to 47,161,635 on chromosome 11.

 Transcript Variants

 There are 7 known transcript variants for the mRNA of C11orf49, with variant 2 encoding for the most complete protein.
 Variant 1 lacks a 3’ splice junction, which results in a truncated 3’ terminus compared to variant 2.
 Variant 3 contains an alternate splice site at the 3’ end, which lacks an internal region near the 3’ terminus compared to variant 2.
 Variant 4 has an alternate 3’ terminus exon, resulting in a truncated 3’ terminus compared to variant 2.
 Variant 5 lacks an exon in the 5’ coding region which results in an upstream start codon, and has alternate splice site near the 3’ region.
 This results in a distinct N-terminus and a missing internal region near the 3’ terminus compared to variant 2.
 Variants 6 and 7 are both represented as candidates for nonsense-mediated mRNA decay (NMD), and do not encode for viable proteins.